rancher/rancher-docs/versioned_docs/version-2.6/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/rancher-on-gke.md

 Replace `cluster-name` with the name of your new cluster.

 When choosing a Kubernetes version, be sure to first consult the [support matrix](https://rancher.com/support-matrix/) to find the highest version of Kubernetes that has been validated for your Rancher version.

+To successfully create a GKE cluster with Rancher, your GKE must be in Standard mode.
+GKE has two modes of operation when creating a Kubernetes cluster, Autopilot and Standard mode.
+The cluster configuration for Autopilot mode has restrictions on editing the kube-system namespce.
+However, Rancher needs to create resources in the kube-system namespace during installation.
+As a result, you will not be able to install Rancher on a GKE cluster created in Autopilot mode.
+For more informatin about the difference between GKE Autopilot mode and Standard mode, visit [Compare GKE Autopilot and Standard.](https://cloud.google.com/kubernetes-engine/docs/resources/autopilot-standard-feature-comparison)

 **Note:** If the version of Kubernetes is updated to v1.22 or later, the version of ingress-nginx would also need to be [updated](https://kubernetes.github.io/ingress-nginx/#faq-migration-to-apiversion-networkingk8siov1).